amm1746/Wildfire-Relief/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
 >
-> Sprint 2: Login System user story passed all acceptance criteria tests.
+Sprint 2: Login System user story passed all acceptance criteria tests.

+Sprint 2: Search for a need user story passed all acceptance criteria tests.

+Sprint 2: Add/remove a helper user story passed all acceptance criteria tests.

+Sprint 2: Add/remove/edit needs user story passed all acceptance criteria tests.

+Sprint 2: Create admin account, funding basket obscurity not tested.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage